 In this paper, a hybrid Petri net model MHPN is introduced as a partial relaxation of a MPN.
-Such hybrid model is enriched by adding gaussian noise to the continuous transitions, in order to improve the approximation, obtaining thus another hybrid system $MHPN + \mathbf{v}k$.
+Such hybrid model is enriched by adding gaussian noise to the continuous transitions, in order to improve the approximation, obtaining thus another hybrid system $MHPN+\mathbf{v}k$.
 It was found that in order to approximate a MPN by a hybrid relaxation, next conditions should be taken into account:

 - (1) All the fluid transitions should be enabled with probability near to 1 (Condition 1). - (2) Discrete transitions should be constrained by discrete places with probability near to 1, i.e., Condition 3.
-Otherwise, continuous places that constraint discrete transitions should enable such transitions with probability near to 1; the larger the marking at those fluid places, the better the approximation (Condition 4). - (3) If more than one place constraint fluid transitions that represent synchronizations, then gaussian noise (4) should be added to them for improving the approximation, obtaining thus a $MHPN + \mathbf{v}k$ model. - (4) If Condition 3 does not hold for some discrete transitions, and Condition 4 is barely fulfilled, then the addition of the gaussian noise (4) becomes important for the approximation, i.e., the $MHPN + \mathbf{v}k$ model should be considered.
+Otherwise, continuous places that constraint discrete transitions should enable such transitions with probability near to 1; the larger the marking at those fluid places, the better the approximation (Condition 4). - (3) For all fluid transition representing a synchronization, if more than one place constraint such transition (i.e., Condition 2 does not hold for the regions defined by the fluid subnet), then gaussian noise (4) should be added to the fluid transitions for improving the approximation, obtaining thus a $MHPN+\mathbf{v}k$ model. - (4) If Condition 3 does not hold for some discrete transitions, and Condition 4 is barely fulfilled, then the addition of the gaussian noise (4) becomes important for the approximation, i.e., the $MHPN + \mathbf{v}k$ model should be considered.